 UPCMS is also working to achieve higher growth with students who are behind grade level in reading.
-Zero Period, our period dedicated to helping lagging readers make more progress to get on grade level, will be part of a set regular schedule in the 2022-23 year and will include regular checks for student growth.
+Zero Period, our period dedicated to helping lagging readers make more progress to get on grade level, will be part of a set regular schedule in the 2023-24 year as it was in 22-23 and will include regular checks for student growth.
 All students who are 1.25 years behind will be required to attend.
 Teachers and leaders at the school worked during the summer of 2021 to design a new Zero Period curriculum that focuses on close reading and shared reading.
 The new curriculum will also incorporate a series of assessments that will allow the school to track growth in reading level proficiency over the course of the school year.
 This data will be shared with both students and parents throughout the year.

-Professional Development for content and learning specialist teachers will continue to be a priority in 2022-23.
-UPCMS will focus on ensuring that teachers work together to improve the alignment and coordination of their curricula, especially as we grow to include 8th Grade.
+Professional Development for content and learning specialist teachers will continue to be a priority in 2023-24.
+UPCMS will focus on ensuring that teachers work together to improve the alignment and coordination of their curricula.
 UPCMS has established a set schedule for collaboration for both content and grade-level teacher teams, as well as through inter-visitations.